Lyft IPO could benefit diverse group of investors

 Edinburgh-based investment bank Baillie Gifford, a significant shareholder in Tesla Inc (TSLA.O), also has a stake in Lyft as well as in Indian ride services company Ola.

-Alibaba and Tencent are both investors in China’s largest ride services startup, Didi Chuxing, which in turn is an investor in Lyft and Ola, as well as in Uber Technologies, the largest U.S. ride services startup.
+Alibaba and Tencent are both investors in China’s largest ride services startup, Didi Chuxing, which in turn is an investor in Lyft and Ola, as well as in Uber Technologies [UBER.UL], the largest U.S. ride services startup.

 Tencent has invested aggressively in the transportation sector, acquiring a 5-percent stake this year in Tesla for $1.8 billion.
 Tencent also is a shareholder in two Silicon Valley self-driving startups, Zoox and Nio.